joka-de/slass/README.md

 - provides a central config file for all server instances
 - provides a central config file where you can specify an individual mod set for each server
 - differentiates between mod, servermod, and clientmod
+- supports CDLC
 - manages the *.bikey files in dependency of the loaded mods for each server instance
 - creates meaningful servernames for the server browser depending on the loaded mods
 #### management
 - updates Arma3 and all mods by a single command
 - ready for automated server updates / restarts
 - restarts the servers if they crash
-- provides diagnostic commands on the running servers
+- provides diagnostics on the running servers
 - reconfigures the servers upon each restart according to the config files
 - logs all events at a central location

 ## slass 2.0 release
 Version 2 is a major rework of the older versions of slass, with much of the code rewritten.
-Most important improvement is the support for Headless Clients.
+Biggest improvement is the support for Headless Clients.
 Other major improvements are the ability to run automated updates and the use of a centralized config.
 Code has been cleaned up and a more meaningful folder and code structure has been established.

 ## How it works - Basic Concept
 The script will generate a master installation (./a3/a3master), that will never be started.
 Using symlinks, it will build each server instances out of this master installation.
-The whole set of server files, including the mission repository (mpmissions folder) and *.Arma3Profile is being shared among the instances, but the instances use individual config files and startup commands.
-A script will manage the mods and their keys to load for each server instance.
+The whole set of server files, including the mission repository (mpmissions folder) and *.Arma3Profile is being shared among the instances, but the instances use individual configs and startup commands.
+Slass will manage the mods and their keys to load for each server instance.
 The servers will only need about the disc space of one server, because each instance only exists in symlinks.
 You can run as many instances at once as far as your RAM allows.
 We tested to up to four simultaneously running server instances, i.e. servers.
 For each server instance you can set individually:
 - config file
 - mods to use including their keys